twinkle30x/Web-Programming/README.md

 A project I created for my Introduction to Web Programming lab.

 Mainly I used HTML and CSS.
-Php I only used it to import the buttons on each page so I won't have hundreds of lines of code.
+Php I only used it to import the buttons, the header and the footer on each page so I won't have hundreds of lines of code.
 And JavaScript I only did the title with it.
 If you hover it with the mouse pointer it will translate the title into Romanian.

 It's a site for learning the basics of the Chinese Language, and also Register for Chinese Courses.